Skip to main content

 Passing Event Handlers as Props

-Okay, now imagine that you want to use the Button component in multiple places.
+Okay, now what if you wanted to use the Button component in multiple places?

-Yes, absolutely!
-As you may know functions are first class citizens in Javascript.
-Consequently, they can be passed to other function, therefore React components.
+Functions are first-class citizens in JavaScript.
+Consequently, they can be passed to other functions, therefore, React components.
 So it’s obviously possible to do that.

-Let’s make our Button component accept a new prop called onClick, assign it to the button’s onClick prop, then declare a handleClick event handler inside the parent component itself.
+Now let’s make our Button component accept a new prop called “onClick,” assign it to the button’s “onClick” prop, and then declare a handleClick event handler inside the parent component itself.
 And then pass it to the Button child component.

 function Button({username,onClick}){